manthanank/learn-javascript/README.md

 }
 ```

+### if else else if statement

-**if else else if**- The if...else if...else statement is used to specify multiple conditions and execute a different block of code for each one.
+The if...else if...else statement is used to specify multiple conditions and execute a different block of code for each one.

 ```javascript
 if (x > 0) {